Sections In This Article

 . . . using Rhino software with the Grasshopper plugin, was designed by AI, but designed to be inspired by 70’s style watches, and looks like it was designed by humans.
 So AI doesn’t necessarily have to be aimed at unusual designs.
 Also, with the current dislike of AI design from some areas, some designers might be using AI but in a way which looks like human design, but improves the design process in some way such as making it quicker or more effective.

-As well as in aesthetic creations, algorithms are being used to identify and analyze design options, calculate the best possible materials to use, and create designs for watches which take into account the relevant manufacturing constraints, as well as being applied to optimizations and predictions for marketing.
+As well as in aesthetic creations, algorithms are being used to identify and analyse design options, calculate the best possible materials to use, and create designs for watches which take into account the relevant manufacturing constraints, as well as being applied to optimizations and predictions for marketing.

 Here are some of the other ways algorithmic design is employed in watchmaking: